docker/docs/datacenter/ucp/2.1/guides/admin/backups-and-disaster-recovery.md

 ## Restore your cluster

 The restore command can be used to create a new UCP cluster from a backup file.
-Performing restore require restoration to the same release that the backups were acquired from.
+DTR data must be restored to the same release version where the backups were obtained.
 After the restore operation is complete, the following data will be recovered from the backup file:

 * Users, teams and permissions.